DaXeyy/HelloWorld/README.md

 # HelloWorld
-Basically a Hello World command
+# Basically a Hello World command for python
+# Make sure to Compile it after

+print ('Hello World')